cruna-cc/DS-protocol/README.md

 }
 ```

-The repo includes subordinates of enumerable and the relative upgradeable versions.
+The repo includes also an upgradeable version.

 ## How to use it